 With superb acoustics and less than 300 seats, the Scripps Mainstage at Polonsky Shakespeare Center is one of New York’s finest, intimate homes for modern classical theatre.
 Hear, see, and feel Shakespeare’s urgent political thriller blaze with life.
 An early incarnation of Ms. Cooper’s staging electrified audiences at Oregon Shakespeare Festival (OSF) in 2017.

-Now in 2019 for TFANA, in her Off-Broadway debut, Ms. Cooper reimagines Julius Caesar one year before America’s 2020 elections.
+Now in 2019 for TFANA, in her Off-Broadway debut, Ms. Cooper re-imagines Julius Caesar.

 When Julius Caesar conquers Gaul and expands Rome’s domain to Britain, the Senate, fearful of Caesar’s power, demands he give up his forces and return to Rome.
 But Caesar illegally marches his army across the Rubicon into Roman territory and civil war erupts.
 Caesar is victorious and the citizens offer him a crown which would make Caesar king with unrivaled political power for life.
 Cassius persuades Brutus, one of Caesar’s closest friends, to join a group of Conspirators and on the Ides of March, they assassinate Caesar, crying “Liberty!
 Freedom!
 Tyranny is dead!”